 Serotonin is a mood regulator.
-If you have enough you will be happy, if you don’t – you will be miserable (put very simply!!)
+If you have enough you will be happy if you don’t – you will be miserable (put very simply!!)
 (9).
 It is triggered when you feel wanted, important and proud.
 This could be when we are thanked or have achieved something that required true effort.
-When people feel that they are unappreciated or worthless, they will have low serotonin levels.
+When people feel they are unappreciated or worthless, they will have low serotonin levels.

 Increasing serotonin levels with gamification

 First, make sure your system records achievement in some way (even if it is badges!).
 Serotonin release can be triggered by remembering past experiences where you felt wanted or important.
 Having badges or trophies that remind users of past success and the pride they felt at the time can do this.
 Also, give users the ability to say thank you to each other in some way.
-This could be a simple thanks or like button or a system of kudos like stars and voting.
+This could be a simple “thanks” or like button or a system of kudos like stars and voting.
 It could be you set up a system where you can send virtual gifts as thanks (also potentially triggering oxytocin release for the giver – another big hit with the philanthropist types!).
 Anything that makes your users feel wanted and important to you and other users.

 Boosting Endorphins with gamification

-These are a small selection of neurotransmitters that people speak about in gamification, but there is a lot more to it.
+These are a small selection of neurotransmitters people speak about in gamification, but there is a lot more to it.
 Check the references below to find out lots more.

-Really the point of knowing any of this is to understand that gamification can be used to influence mood and behaviour at a chemical level in the brain – making it very powerful if done properly (and potentially harmful if you get it wrong).
+Really the point of knowing any of this is to understand gamification can be used to influence mood and behaviour at a chemical level in the brain – making it very powerful if done properly (and potentially harmful if you get it wrong).